-At all GROUP A races, published in the Racing Handbook and/or the calendar published on the MRC website, there will be a race levy of £3.00 for each senior and veteran paddler by age, as recognized by their British Canoeing, WCA, SCA or CANI membership, and £2.00 for each junior paddler by age, as recognized by their membership.
+At all GROUP A races, published in the calendar published on the MRC website, there will be a race levy of £3.00 for each senior and veteran paddler by age, as recognized by their Paddle UK CW, PS or CANI membership, and £2.00 for each junior paddler by age, as recognized by their membership.
 At Major events such as National Championships including Short Course Nationals & Hasler Finals, the levy shall be £4 for each senior or veteran paddler & £3 for each junior paddler.
 The levy to be charged on all paddlers checked in irrespective of whether they start or finish the race.
 The race levy for all categories of races is to be remitted by the Race Organiser to the Treasurer within 7 days of the race.
-Cheques should be made payable to "BC Marathon Racing Committee" and sent to Joe Fitzpatrick, 94, Sheering Road, Harlow, Essex CM17 0JW
+Cheques should be made payable to "PUK Marathon Racing Committee" and sent to Joe Fitzpatrick, 94, Sheering Road, Harlow, Essex CM17 0JW